The average IQ in the United States sits at around 98, based on the most recent data from World Population Review.

 | Terence Tao | 211–230 | Advanced mathematics in number theory and harmonic analysis. |

-In contrast, individuals with average or below-average IQs show that intelligence alone does not define success:
+In contrast, individuals with average or below-average IQs show that intelligence scores alone do not define success:

 | Name | IQ Score | Achievement |